-It’s hard to sleep or get anything done when your 6 month old baby won’t sleep unless held.
-Learn how to help your baby sleep on his own!
+It’s hard to get anything done when your 6 month old baby won’t sleep unless held.
+Learn how to help your little one sleep on their own!

 I was convinced my 6 month old hated sleep.

 Or rather, he slept well enough—but only if he was snuggled in my arms.
-Any time I tried to put him down, he’d wake up and immediately start to cry.
-Of course, the minute I picked him up, he’d go right back to sleep.
+Any time I tried to put him down, he’d wake up and immediately start to cry. .

 The few times he’d keep sleeping only bought me maybe 20 minutes of sleep before he’d wake up once again.
 So much so that I’d give up and resort to holding him the whole time until he woke up.